-Fred Hutchinson Cancer Research Center, UW Medicine, and Seattle Children’s formed Seattle Cancer Care Alliance (SCCA) to unite the oncology-related patient-care services of these organizations.
+Fred Hutch, UW Medicine, and Seattle Children’s formed Seattle Cancer Care Alliance (SCCA) to unite the oncology-related patient-care services of these organizations.

 In doing so, they have established one of the world’s finest clinical cancer programs to: